AI4MRI Lab

 Research projects

-AI-based reconstruction for 4D free-breathing cardiac MRI.
-Aims to develop deep learning-based optimization schemes for 4D cardiac imaging and integrate motion compensated reconstruction.
+AI-based reconstruction for 4D free-breathing cardiac MRI: aims to develop deep learning-based optimisation schemes for 4D cardiac imaging and integrate motion compensated reconstruction.

-Effectiveness of accelerated MR imaging.
-Aims to understand the professional, managerial and organizational antecedents and outcomes of AI in healthcare.
+Effectiveness of accelerated MR imaging: aims to understand the professional, managerial and organisational antecedents and outcomes of AI in healthcare.

 PHD Students